 “Yeah, I know, but we’ve just moved into this new house and I don’t have room for them.”

 I talked about my planned trip as John put the kettle on again.
-I told him how I’d planned that my first major stop will be Mount Morgan where I planned to spend a few days.
+I told him how I’d planned that my first major stop would be Mount Morgan where I planned to spend a few days.
 I’d decided to head there via the inland route along the Burnett Highway.
 The road is sealed but not as smooth, wide and busy as the main coastal highway.
 The best part is that there is a lot less traffic.
 My planned speed of 40 mph while everyone else wants to do the maximum speed of 100 km/h causes other drivers incredible frustration on the main roads.
-On a dual lane road other drivers often try to run me off the road, or try to overtake on the left.
+On a dual-lane road, other drivers often try to run me off the road or try to overtake me on the left.
 It’s a frightening experience to have another car fly past in the dust overtaking you on the left.
 It surprises me how many drivers do it.
 I think that a lot of drivers don’t think that it is illegal.

 I finished my cup of tea and bid John farewell.
 He came out to check out Hewie, but he’s not really a classic car enthusiast.
 But, if Hewie was an old Rio bus, or in fact any other type of old bus, it would have been different story.